qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 change is retained between on/off power cycles.

 MLed switches on/off the middle led, SLeds switches on/off the side leds.

+The keys marked with • require Shift to be activated, as a means of preventing accidents.
+The 'P' key in front is meant as a memory assist, it prints the letter.

 - - -